walethewave/Agora-RAG/README.md

 ## What This Is

 Agora is a RAG system built on the [ETO AGORA corpus](https://www.kaggle.com/datasets/umerhaddii/ai-governance-documents-data) — a collection of AI-relevant laws, regulations, and governance documents from jurisdictions worldwide.
-It ingests `.txt` and `.pdf` files, chunks and embeds them into a Pinecone vector database, and answers questions using Gemini 2.5 Flash with retrieved context.
+It ingests `.txt` files, chunks and embeds them into a Pinecone vector database, and answers questions using Gemini 2.5 Flash with retrieved context.

 The focus is on **answer quality over UI polish**: every response is grounded in retrieved documents, source-attributed, and filtered through a strict governance analyst prompt that distinguishes between what a document *prohibits*, *requires*, *recommends*, or *permits*.